 How, then, can you break the habit of losing your temper?
-You find your triggers.
+Find your triggers.

 What is it that drives you to lose your temper?
 For one mom, it might be when her child is about to get hurt, while for another it’s when the kids fight or are unkind to each other.
 Other times it’s the onset of a tantrum, or the sound of whining.

 And sometimes the triggers aren’t even about the kids, but instead a busy day at work or an argument with a spouse.